Expected Progress Toward the Ph.D. in ACO

 • ISyE: Accepted to a top tier conference/symposia. (*)

-• Math: Draft of a paper publishable in a top tier specialized journal.
+• Math: Draft of a paper publishable in a top-tier specialized journal.

-(*) Some examples: FOCS, STOC, SODA, IPCO, NeurIPS, ICML, EC, WINE, etc.
+(*) Some examples: FOCS, STOC, SODA, IPCO, NeurIPS, COLT, EC, etc.

 • CS: One or two papers accepted by top conferences and the corresponding articles submitted to top journals.